MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-04.md

 ### [VS Code](#tab/vscode-aztools)

 If you deployed the image with Visual Studio Code, managed identity is already set up for the App Service to pull images from the registry.
+You can confirm this by reviewing the logs of the **OUTPUT** window for the message "Granting permission for App Service to pull image from ACR...".

 ### [Azure CLI](#tab/azure-cli)